folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Enter the **Phone number** in the box.

-3. Optional: Select the **Type** of number it is from the drop-down list: Office, Mobile, Fax, or Other.
+3. Optional: Select the **Type** of number from the drop-down list: Office, Mobile, Fax, or Other.

 4. Optional: Select the **Language** spoken at that number from the drop-down list.